idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 ## HTML

 The anatomy of the HTML tag
 HTML is a markup language just like all other markup eg Extensive Markup Language(XML), General Markup Language (GML).
-Just like marking down a manuscript, HTML tags are like markup for our browser as the publisher, telling the browser how display our text or content.
+Just like marking down a manuscript, HTML tags are like markup for our browser as the publisher, telling the browser how to display our text or content.

 - Opening and closing tag <h1> Hello <h1>
 - Self closing tags <br>, <hr>